bartgonzalez/securityhub-remediations/docs/04-ec2-instance-high-risk-config.md

         aws ec2 associate-iam-instance-profile --iam-instance-profile Name=SecurityHubRemediationWorkshopTestTarget --instance-id $(aws ec2 describe-instances --filters "Name=tag:Name,Values=RemediationTestTarget" --query Reservations[*].Instances[*].[InstanceId] --output text)

 5. Review module4/ec2-public-ingress.yml observing that the lack of a "mode" section, compared to the policy deployed earlier in the module, means it can be run anytime from a CLI to find the risky configuration without requiring a vulnerability event.
+6. You have completed this module, please proceed to the next module.